vedph/cadmus_doc/deploy/hosting.md

 You will find that some of these keys are already present in the Docker compose script, to give you a guidance by sample.
 You just have to replace their values, and add other entries in the same way.

-### Auditing
+### Auditing and Privacy

 Please notice that Cadmus has a granular auditing policy for data being edited.
 Most edits are logged in the auditing log (hosted in a MongoDB database), and the full editing history of each datum is stored in the data themselves.
 Please take the appropriate measures to periodically checking this log for suspected activities, and protect it to comply with privacy requirements.

-No personal data is directly found in the log, as it just stores user names, which usually mean nothing outside a team (e.g. my user name for testing is "zeus").
-User details (if set) are separately stored in a different database.
-Anyway, sensitive operations are logged with user names and their IP address.
+No personal data is directly found in the log, as it just stores user names, which usually mean nothing outside a team.
+For instance, my user name for testing is "zeus"; and the mapping between zeus and my real name, if any, is found only in another database, related to user accounts.
+Of course, it's up to you to decide whether you want to map user names to real names, or just use first names, fake names, or whatever you prefer.

-The log is cyclic, so that it won't grow indefinitely; you can anyway control its options via `Serilog`-related settings in the configuration.
-The data history instead never gets pruned, as it's part of the data themselves and can be used to recover from errors or other accidents, and track the evolution of data being entered.
+In any case, all sensitive operations on data are logged with user names and their IP address.
+The log is cyclic, so that it won't grow indefinitely (usually it's limited to 10 MB); you can anyway control its options via `Serilog`-related settings in the configuration.

+Data history instead never gets pruned, as it's part of the data themselves and can be used to recover from errors or other accidents, and track the evolution of data being entered.

 ## CORS